skamdar/gesture_recognition/README.md

-# 3D ResNets for Action Recognition
+# 3D ResNets for Gesture Recogntion
+The reference codebase is taken from https://github.com/kenshohara/video-classification-3d-cnn-pytorch.
+As described below.
+We used GRIT database in our case.

 ## Update (2018/2/21)